MichaelBerry-CyberPro/MichaelBerry-CyberPro/README.md

 Welcome to my portfolio!
 This repository showcases my projects, skills, and expertise in various areas of cybersecurity.
 Below is an overview of the types of projects included:

 ## Projects
-- **Security Project: Azure Cloud Security Monitoring with Splunk Integration**
+- **Security Project: Azure Cloud Security Monitoring with Sentinel Integration**

 ## Contact